-Reaching anywhere between five and fifteen feet depending on the climate, this towering ornamental grass adds an arresting, dramatic beauty to any landscape and is often used to provide an organic alternative to fences and walls as a garden border.
+Reaching anywhere between five and fifteen feet depending on the climate, the towering ornamental pampas grass adds an arresting, dramatic beauty to any landscape and is often used to provide an organic alternative to fences and walls as a garden border.

 Yet that’s not the only reason that so many people have been successfully growing pampas grass on their properties.

-Along with its unmistakable, distinctive appearance, the plant (also known by its Latin name Cortaderia Selloana) is incredibly easy to grow.
+Along with its unmistakable, distinctive appearance, Pampas Grass (Cortaderia Selloana) is incredibly easy to grow.

 Below, we’ll reveal just how easy it is with sixteen quick and simple tips to help you add pampas’ fluffy, feathery plumes to your outdoor space, but before we do, a quick word of warning:

-Unlike some plants which require very little maintenance, Cortaderia requires a lot of work to take care of.
-It is an invasive plant that spreads rampantly and can be so difficult to contain that it is actually outlawed in places like Hawaii, California, and Australia.
+Unlike some plants which require very little maintenance, pampas grass requires a lot of work to take care of.
+It is an invasive plant that spreads rampantly and can be so difficult to contain that pampas grass is actually outlawed in places like Hawaii, California, and Australia.

-Convinced that you’ve got the time and energy to invest in growing this remarkable plant?
+Convinced that you’ve got the time and energy to invest in growing pampas grass, this remarkable plant?

 1: Be Prepared for a Long-Term Commitment

-Pampas grass requires regular yearly maintenance and is very hard to get rid of once planted, so the decision to grow it isn’t one that should be taken lightly.
+Pampas grass requires regular yearly maintenance and grass pampas is very hard to get rid of once planted, so the decision to grow pampas grass isn’t one that should be taken lightly.

-While it’s certainly true that pampas grass can make a beautiful addition to your garden, the decision to plant it isn’t one you should take lightly.
+While it’s certainly true that pampas grass can make a beautiful addition to your garden, the decision to plant grass pampas isn’t one you should take lightly.

-If you grow it and then decide six months later that you don’t like the look of it, you’ll find it incredibly difficult -if not impossible- to get rid of and may end up with a life-long battle with this notoriously persistent plant ahead of you.
+If you grow grass pampas and then decide six months later that you don’t like the look of it, you’ll find it incredibly difficult -if not impossible- to get rid of and may end up with a life-long battle with this notoriously persistent plant ahead of you.

 In making your decision, there’s another important question you need to ask yourself: